skulidropek/holding_contracts_solana_hackathon/ONCHAIN_METADATA.md

   })
   .rpc();

-// Чтение метаданных
+// Reading metadata
 const metadata = await program.account.tokenMetadata.fetch(metadataPDA);
 console.log(metadata.name); // "Meme Token"
 ```

-## Обновление метаданных
+## Updating Metadata

-Метод `set_metadata` использует `init_if_needed`, что означает:
+The `set_metadata` method uses `init_if_needed`, which means:
-- Если метаданные не существуют - они будут созданы
+- If metadata does not exist, it is created.
-- Если метаданные уже существуют - они будут обновлены
+- If metadata already exists, it is updated in place.

-Просто запустите скрипт повторно с новыми данными!
+Simply rerun the script with your new data.